savoirfairelinux/cqfd/README.md

 ## Testing cqfd (for developers)

-The codebase contains tests which can be invoked using the following command, if the above requirements are met on the system:
+The codebase contains tests which can be invoked using the following command, if the [requirements](#requirements) are met on the system:

     $ make tests

+The test suite depends on a git submodule, so if they do not run it may be because submodule have not been synced.
+To sync them, use:

+    $ git submodule update --init --recursive

 ## Patches